PureStorage-OpenConnect/TestDriveNewStack/README.md

+# WARNING

+**This REPO is not functioning yet**

+# Build notes

+20200905: CC
+ I created a setupScript.sh.
+It is meant to be thrown away, but it is a poor attempt at the os install script so I can do the kubernetes script

 # TestDriveNewStack

 This project was born out of a desire to offer our SE's, our customers, and potential customers a simple, concise, example of how valuable [Pure Service Orchestrator](https://github.com/purestorage/pso-csi#pure-service-orchestrator-pso-csi-driver)  and [Ansible Automation](https://galaxy.ansible.com/purestorage) could, or will, be in their environment.